xyguo/OnlineKZMedian/README.md

 ## Structure

 * `OnlineKZMed`: The main algorithm implemented as a class in `okzm/okzm.py`.
 * `Assignmenter`: The data structure that maintains a clustering solution and supports (not yet) fast nearest-neighbor query.
+See `okzm/assignmenter` for details.

 ## Progress